ray-project/ray/doc/source/serve/http-servehandle.rst

     MyFastAPIDeployment.deploy()

-Now if you send a request to ``/hello``, this will be routed to the ``root`` method of our Deployment.
+Now if you send a request to ``/hello``, this will be routed to the ``root`` method of our deployment.
 We can also easily leverage FastAPI to define multiple routes with different HTTP methods:

 .. code-block:: python